jennybc/happy-git-with-r/35_git-branches.Rmd

 </div>
 ```

-Then run `git add index.html` and `git commit` to finalize the merge.
+Now run `git add index.html` and `git commit` to finalize the merge.
+CONFLICTS RESOLVED.

 ### Bailing out

-If during the merge you get confused about the state of things or make a
+If, during the merge, you get confused about the state of things or make a
 mistake, use `git merge --abort` to abort the merge and go back to the state
-prior to runnning `git merge`.
+prior to running `git merge`.
 Then you can try to complete the merge again.

 Git Basic Branching and Merging: